ForceANatur/restoration-mod-fans_addons/README.md

 Wekk: Telling us what LPF should mean and allowing us to implement "Less Clones, More Face Variations" mod and "Zeal Shield Illumination Fix" into the mod.
 Skulldozer ACP camo (https://modworkshop.net/mod/19356)

 Hoppip: Manufactured the Mind Blown graze rework, the insane laser assets used for enemy damage buffs and the Streamlined Heisting framework.
+Mememan 3's weapon (https://modworkshop.net/mod/38772)

 Baddy: Quite big asset contributions.
 Prettier Gensec Units.